claretyoung20/blusalt-drone-service/README.md

 4. run `kubectl apply -f drone` to create drone service deployment and service
 5. Using port-forward to have access to our service run `kubectl port-forward svc/droneservice 8060:8060 -n blusalt`
 6. access project swagger UI on http://localhost:8060/swagger-ui/
-7. API can also be test through postman
+7. API can also be tested through postman

 having any issue contact: Young Nnenna M.C via claretyoung@gmail.com